Current Scholars

 • Marina received a B.S. in Chemical Engineering from the University of Dayton,

-Rodrigo Martinez - Sonntag Scholar
+Rodrigo Martinez - ARCS Scholar

 • Ph.D.
 Program - Microbiology School of Life Sciences